The Cannery

 Jump To:

-A locals casino with a small hotel, the Cannery is a clean, blue-collar kind of place with a seriously lame theme: canneries and 40s pinup girls. too much canning for our tastes, though, and too much phony nostalgia.
+A locals casino with a small hotel, the Cannery is a clean, blue-collar kind of place with a seriously lame theme: canneries and 40s pinup girls.
+Too much canning for our tastes, though, and too much phony nostalgia.

 Room Quality: Don't worry, you won't be kept awake all night by the sounds of machinery packaging fruit.
 The cannery theme doesn't extend very far into the hotel section.
 In fact, no theme really extends, unless you consider moderate hotel a theme.
-You get a clean, average room with either two doubles or one queen, a sitting chair, TV and amenities like a hairdryer and ironing board.
+You get a clean, average room with either two doubles or one queen, a sitting chair, flat-panel TV and amenities like a hairdryer and ironing board.
 The bathroom is not luxurious (meaning tub/shower combo and no fancy jacuzzi jets).

 Service Quality: Check-in is okay because of the hotel's small size, but still slower than it should be.
 Overall services are limited, and this is not a good hotel for business travelers.
 But what's this? coin-operated washers on the premises?
 Now that's fancy!